vk117/NumericalDataSummaryTerminal/README.md

 - If you run the "file" command and you cannot find the file dialog window, minimize your terminal and other windows.
 It should be underneath.

-- The list of numbers in the text files that you select can be punctuated with spaces or commas.
-However, if you choose to add commas, make sure that there are spaces between the commas and numbers (e.g. 5 , 2 , 8 , 1).
-If not, the program will not read numbers with commas attached.

 Future Plans
 ------------